Ken Lane’s #Takea2nd4theBoys Testicular Cancer Awareness Campaign Will Keep Your Self-Exam as a Recurring Event

 Fearing the worst

-A week later, I had a sonogram that was followed by a phone call about an hour later — a promptness that concerned me.
+A week later, I had a sonogram that was followed by a phone call about an hour later.
+This promptness concerned me.

 The following day, I met with a urologist who even entered the room with a grimace.